EricClasher/Polymarket-Content-/README.md

 NEW: Canadian Member of Parliament Tamara Jansen welcomes newborn grandson, Charlie Kirk Jansen.

 JUST IN: Fed’s Barkin warns gas prices could take months to fall even after the Strait of Hormuz fully reopens.

+NEW: “The Mandalorian and Grogu” debuts with a 61% critic score on Rotten Tomatoes.